xfrigy00/uav_landing/README.md

          float64 current_height

    * calibrationdata_pinhole/ost.yaml: Calibrated camera parameters
-   * start/start.sh: with the command `./start.sh` in the terminal can be used to start tmux
+   * start/start.sh: With the command `./start.sh` in the terminal can be used to start tmux
-   * start/uav_landing.yml: lists the commands that will be opened within tmux
+   * start/uav_landing.yml: Lists the commands that will be opened within tmux

 #### Software package uav_landing_cpp
-   *
+   * src/landing_action_server.cpp: Action server with the implementation of regulation and setting the speed,, ramp during startup, critical states of the algorithm etc.
-   *
+   * src/landing_action_client.cpp: Action client with implementation of optical marker detection, server connection or disconnection detection, sending action goals, receiving feedback, etc.

-   *
+   More information is provided in the comments of the codes
 #### Software package aruco_ros
    *
    *